tylersernett/fcc/front-end/projects/drum-machine/readme.md

 Things learned:
 * add event listeners (for keypresses, etc) to the useEffect hook
-* sample.currentTime = 0; allows for re-triggering (else, consecutive button presses won't work until the sample has run its full length)
+* sample.currentTime = 0; allows for re-triggering (else, consecutive button presses won't work until the sample has run its full length).